hayjoh/dotfiles/README.md

 # nvim_config

-personal settings for nvim (and tmux) includes my plugins:
+personal settings for nvim & tmux, includes my plugins:

 Todo:
-write bash script to automate installing
+1) write bash script to automate installing

-write module for dockerfiles that build ros environment with these settings
+2) write module for dockerfiles that build ros environment with these settings